eclipher/toast-rack/README.md

 import { Toaster } from "toast-rack";
 const toaster = new Toaster();

-// import the toaster from anywhere in your app use it to show a toast notification toaster.toast("Hello, world!");
+// import the toaster from anywhere in your app toaster.toast("Hello, world!");
 ```